soz-live/soz-live.github.io/about.md

 ### The How of LIVE

-The routines are built into the Core of **SOZ**, and consist of under 1000 lines of code.
+The routines are built into the Core of **SOZ**, and consist of around 1000 lines of code.

 **LIVE** objects, such as Nodes and Links, are created in PaperSpace while the modelling entities are created in ModelSpace.
+This enables complex models and arrangements to be created, enabling iterative design of the models.

 ## The Vision

 The vision is to provide a better way of programming Lisp in CAD with immediate benefits to the coder, the user and the community.
 By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project creates a niche product not seen before.
-All written in the one language, Lisp.

 ## Timeline